 According to the King’s Fund Whitepaper, in the case of UK:

 • Elected mayors and other city leaders have “soft powers beyond their formal responsibilities that they can use to drive pro-health policies”.

 • Compared with other countries, “the fiscal regime in the UK is highly centralised, with more than 90 percent of tax revenue being raised at the national level.
 Policy-makers should explore the case for giving cities further fiscal and regulatory freedoms to enable them to tackle population health challenges more effectively”.

 Case study: environmental wellbeing / climate change

 There is an increasing role of cities in promoting environmental sustainability.
-As the King’s Fund argues, cities such as New York, London, Copenhagen, Paris, Barcelona, Oslo, Stockholm and Vancouver have committed themselves to carbon reduction targets, which are more extensive than the Paris climate accord ones.
+As the King’s Fund argues, cities such as New York, London, Copenhagen, Paris, Barcelona, Oslo, Vancouver and also Stockholm population that increased recently, have committed themselves to carbon reduction targets, which are more extensive than the Paris climate accord ones.